-Human services are supported in a number of facilities and locations throughout the City, and in some cases just outside the City, as long as Sunnyvale residents are being served by the program.
+Human services are supported in a number of facilities and locations throughout the City, and it is a supported in a number of facilities and locations throughout the City, and it is a support of the program.
 Affordable housing assistance is generally provided anywhere in the City, as opportunities arise, in order to avoid concentration of poverty, and to ensure fair access to affordable rental housing, rehabilitation assistance, and homeownership opportunities in all neighborhoods.
 The City does not have any blighted areas requiring major redevelopment, and private development is occurring throughout the City.